Programming & Data Processing

 Step 1: Confirm the delimiter

-CSV technically means comma-separated, but many exports use semicolons or tabs.
-Open a sample and identify the most consistent delimiter.
-If it varies, normalize it with the Change CSV Delimiter tool.
+CSV stands for comma-separated, but plenty of exports actually use semicolons or tabs.
+Open a sample of the file and look at what delimiter appears most consistently.
+If it's a mix, clean that up first with the Change CSV Delimiter tool.

 Step 2: Fix inconsistent quotes